Presidency of Jair Bolsonaro: Response to COVID-19 pandemic

 Throughout the COVID-19 pandemic in Brazil, Bolsonaro and his administration have been accused of downplaying the crisis while the number of Brazilians infected by the virus climbed exponentially by mid-2020.
 Bolsonaro claimed that COVID-19 is no deadlier than the "common flu" and that his priority was the nation's economic recovery rather than the health crisis.
 He criticized the governor of Rio de Janeiro for suspending flights from other states with confirmed cases, claiming that Rio de Janeiro was behaving like its own country and that taking precautions such as closing businesses to limit the spread was hurting the economy.

 In March 2020, there were demonstrations throughout the country calling for Bolsonaro's resignation due to his government's handling of the virus.
 According to independent polls taken at the time: 44% of Brazilians considered Bolsonaro's government "bad", 33% thought it ordinary, and 26% thought it excellent.
-In the same poll, 64% of Brazilians disapproved of Bolsonaro's handling of the virus, and 44.8% favored his resignation.
+In the same poll, 64% of Brazilians disapproved of Bolsonaro's handling of the virus, and 44.8% favoured his resignation.

 As cases in the country rose, Bolsonaro claimed that "Brazilians never catch anything", and as an example said that a Brazilian man can jump into sewage and nothing will happen to him.
 He continually accused political opponents and the press of exaggerating the threat of the virus and called it a "fantasy" created by the media.
-He has been criticised by João Doria, the Governor of São Paulo, for not acting on the crisis at a federal level, instead leaving the responsibility of placing measures to tackle the virus to the individual states.
+He has been criticised by João Doria, the governor of São Paulo, for not acting on the crisis at a federal level, instead leaving the responsibility of placing measures to tackle the virus to the individual states.

-On July 7, 2020, Bolsonaro said that he had tested positive for COVID-19.
+On 7 July 2020, Bolsonaro said that he had tested positive for COVID-19.
 On 25 July, he announced that he had tested negative for COVID-19 in a fourth test since being diagnosed, but the next week he indicated that he had also started suffering from "mold in the lung".
 Even so, he stated his opposition to mandatory vaccination.

 In August 2020, in the middle of the pandemic, Bolsonaro's approval rating showed signs of recovery, reaching its highest level since his inauguration.
 In November 2020, he said he would not take a COVID vaccine if it became available; he supported the efficacy of any possible vaccine if the Brazilian Health Agency deemed it safe.
 In the same broadcast, he called face masks "the last taboo to fall".